wierdlygoodcoder/rock-paper-scissors/README.md

 - I had to find a way to do that but I went around the houses and could not find the right way
 - Till I thought about changing the source and then it was easier to fix
-- I then had to put it in the right function which meant that I tried to put in many functions till I thought about
-- then I asked myself when doing the decisions get made that were in the game function and put it in there using the variables that were stated and it worked.
+- I then had to put it in the right function which meant that I tried to put in many functions till I thought about Then I asked myself when making the decisions that were in the game function and put it in there using the variables that were stated and it worked.

  ### Validator Testing
  **HTML validator**